University/College Library

 Go to top

-4. Can I use my Broward County Public Library Card at U/CL?
+4. Can I use my Broward County Public Library Card at U/C Library?

-No, the U/CL is not part of the public library system and the BIG card is not accepted.
+No, the U/C Library is not part of the public library system.

 Go to top